Site icon Regpack

 Operating Cash Flow

 Operating cash flow (OCF) is the cash flow from operating activities.
-It’s usually the first section on a cash flow statement.
+It’s usually the first section of a cash flow statement.

 Whether your company sells a product or provides a service, your OCF is the cash that flows in and out from doing everyday business activities like:

-Essentially, OCF is the amount of income received from the business doing what it’s supposed to do.
+Essentially, OCF is the amount of income received from the business doing day-to-day operations.

 Cash Flow From Investing Activities